 Among his most memorable calls were the final minutes of Game 6 in the 2011 NBA Finals, in which the Dallas Mavericks won the Championship, defeating the Miami Heat 105 to 95.
 His final call, in which he said “the Mavericks have scaled the NBA playoff mountain and have planted their flag,” is still one of the most talked about calls in the business.

-Cooperstein’s charity, for the third year in a row, is Texas Scottish Rite Hospital for Children in Dallas.
+Cooperstein’s charity, for the fourth year in a row, is Texas Scottish Rite Hospital for Children in Dallas.